SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 a UBLOX M8N or other GNSS unit, then TinyGPS++ must be modified to accept the GNGGA & GNRMC format.
 Support available upon request.

-Note: Required space is 32 square inches.
+Note: Required mounting space is approximately 32 square inches.
 Will fit in a 2-inch avionics bay that is at least 1 inch wide and 8 inches long.
 Components mount on both sides.
-See pictures for examples.
+See provided pictures for examples.

 Note: Estimated Flight Computer Cost = $175
 Note: Estimated Ground Station Cost = $170